Best wireless earbuds for noise cancellation

 -

-It's simply phenomenal.
-The company rates their use at about 6 hours when using ANC, and that's right in line with what you're going to get.
-Six hours doesn't sound like a lot (and really, it's never enough), but when you're talking about earbuds with tiny batteries and a power-hungry process like ANC, you won't find long battery life on a spec sheet.
-These are the best of the best when it comes to time between charges.
+Then we have to talk about the battery life, which is simply phenomenal.
+As per Sony, these are rated at about 6 hours with ANC, and that's right in line with what you're going to get.
+Six hours doesn't sound like a whole lot (and really, it's never enough) but when you're talking about earbuds with tiny batteries and a power-hungry real-time process like ANC, you won't find long battery life on spec sheet.
+These are the best of the best when it comes to the time between charges.

-The only real issue I've found is with low-latency audio using Sony's LC3 codec, which can drop audio from time to time.
-This is a niche use case, and for your everyday needs, they connect easily and stay connected.
+The only real issue I've found is with low-latency audio using Sony's LC3 codec, as it can drop audio from time to time.
+This is a niche use case anyway; for everyday needs, they connect easily and stay connected without a whole lot of fuss.

 Best Sound